thisisabhinay/abhinay-freelance/src/content/portfolio/orgzit.md

 ![Writing Less, Achieve More](/assets/project/orgzit/cover.avif)

 ## Overview
-This project aimed to develop a cloud-based application that empowers users to build and share custom workflows.
-The application combines the familiarity of spreadsheets with the power of databases, offering users a versatile tool for managing their data and processes.
-With features like different data views, custom workflows, and analytics, the application caters to a wide range of use cases and user needs.
+This project aimed to develop a cloud-based application that empowers small and medium enterprises (SMEs) to build and share custom workflows.
+The application combines the familiarity of spreadsheets with the power of databases, offering SMEs a versatile tool for managing their data and processes.
+With features like different data views, custom workflows, and analytics, the application caters to the unique needs and challenges faced by SMEs in various industries.

 ### Problem Statement
-Many businesses and individuals rely on spreadsheets to manage their data and workflows.
-However, traditional spreadsheets often lack the flexibility and scalability required to handle complex processes and large datasets.
-This project sought to address this problem by creating a cloud-based solution that combines the ease of use of spreadsheets with the robustness and functionality of databases.
+Many SMEs rely on spreadsheets to manage their data and workflows due to their accessibility and low cost.
+However, traditional spreadsheets often lack the flexibility and scalability required to handle the complex processes and growing datasets that SMEs encounter as they expand.
+This project sought to address this problem by creating a cloud-based solution specifically tailored to SMEs, combining the ease of use of spreadsheets with the robustness and functionality of databases.
+By providing an affordable and user-friendly tool, the application aims to help SMEs streamline their operations, improve efficiency, and make data-driven decisions to support their growth and success in the market.

 ### Use Cases
 The application serves a variety of use cases, including: